metamn/react/content/blog/rgb-vs-hsl-another-round/index.md

 ## HSL

 HSL is a color model based on RGB.
-It is an enhancement of RGB to provide a more intuitive framework to think in colors, to mimic an age old best practice of how painters create and use colors.
+It is an enhancement of RGB to provide a more intuitive framework to think in colors, to mimic an age-old best practice of how painters create and use colors.

 In HSL a color has again three main properties as hue, saturation and luminosity.
 Colors in HSL are created by choosing a basic color (hue) and adding grey (saturation) and white or black (luminosity) to it.